 Past Year

-The department continues to progress the design toward the next review milestone and coordination with utility companies.
+The department continues to progress the design toward the next review milestone and coordinate with utility companies.

 Next Steps

-Once funding for ROW is received, ROW agents representing DOT&PF will notify impacted property owners of the projects interest in their property and provide information on the appraisal process.
+ROW agents representing DOT&PF will notify impacted property owners of the projects' interest in their property and provide information on the appraisal process.
 Property owners will be invited to meet with appraisers onsite.
 After appraisals are prepared and independently reviewed, DOT&PF will submit an offer of just compensation to each impacted owner.
 The offer will take into account the fair market value of the land to be acquired, plus damages to the remainder, and costs to relocate impacted structures, improvements, belongings, and businesses.
 DOT&PF will make every reasonable effort to reach agreement with property owners during negotiations with property owners.
 Additional information about DOT&PF's ROW Acquisition process can be found in this brochure: Acquiring Real Property for Federal/Federal-Aid Programs and Projects

 Coordination with utility companies is also underway to identify impacts and work towards relocation plans and agreements.